Use These ADHD Productivity Hacks to Get Tasks Accomplished

 Every second you spend on your phone is a second you could have used to get something done.
 If you want to get the most out of your time you need to create a productive, friendly environment.
 This means your phone is set to airplane mode, the TV is off and your to-do list is only a few feet away from you.

 - Start writing out to-do lists if you aren't already.

 - Keep your to-do lists nearby at all times.

 Being able to see your to-do list will help you form plans, stay focused and keep yourself organized.
 I check my to-do list as often if not more than I check my phone.

-3. Do What's On Your To-Do Lists
+3. Do What's on Your To-Do Lists

+One important thing to remember about to-do list is you cannot just write stuff down and expect it to get done magically.
 You have to review your to-do lists consistently.
-Anytime you finish a task; you need to cross it off on your to-do lists.
-This will give you a chance to remind yourself of everything else on your to-do lists you need to get done and choose a new “do” to complete.
+Anytime you finish a task, you need to cross it off.
+This will give you a chance to remind yourself of everything else on your to-do lists you need to get done, and then you can choose a new task to complete.

 There's Room For Improvement

-ADHD cost Americans between $143 billion to $266 billion according to a study done by Children and Adults with ADHD (CHADD).
-The most shocking part is that’s only in the USA.
+How much room do you ask?
+ADHD costs Americans between $143 billion to $266 billion according to a study done by Children and Adults with ADHD (CHADD).
+The most shocking part is that is only in the U.S.